 Something else to consider when you are away is who will be looking after your furry friends.
 I know a friend of mine puts her dogs in kennels when she goes away.
 We have two cats and I have someone that comes to the house to feed them and make sure they are ok.
 They are very much outdoor cats and I think this suits them so much more than a cattery.
 The bonus of it is that the lady who comes to feed them also does a bit of cleaning for me while she is here – so it’s great all round!

 Research where you are going

 It’s a lot easier, I find, if you research the area of where you are going while still at home, then you can buy or print out guides and decide where you would like to visit when you are there.
+You can also check the best deals in the area on websites like Dealsqueen.
 I also like to research restaurants to see which get the best reviews and also to look at the menu to see which one is going to suit us best.
 You can do this when you are on holiday of course as long as you have wi-fi but I do find it’s a lot easier to do before you go.